Panic Attack (robot): Semi-final

 In the Gauntlet, Panic Attack advanced exactly the same distance as Mace, meaning that the two had to run the course again at the same time.
 Mace was subsequently trapped and pitted by the Sentinel, putting Panic Attack through.
 In the trial, Panic Attack advanced through Pinball.
 In the semi-final battle, it beat the favourites Mortis by putting it into the pit.

 Grand Final

 Panic Attack won its Eliminator for the Grand Final by immobilising Killertron, and subsequently pushed Sgt.
 Bash into the pit.
-In the final itself, Panic Attack avoided being flipped by Cassius, and pushed it into the pit for a shock victory.
+In the final itself, Panic Attack avoided being flipped by Cassius, and Cassius itself went into the pit by mistake for a shock victory.

 Series 3

 UK Championship

 Panic Attack flipped over first Axios and then Toe Cutter to reach the Heat Final against X-Terminator.
 After immobilising X-Terminator's weapon, Panic Attack flipped it over.

-In the Semi-Final, Panic Attack flipped over Thing 2 to advance to a battle for a place in the Grand Final, against Firestorm.
-This battle went to a judges' decision, in favour of Firestorm.
+In the semi-final, Panic Attack flipped over Thing 2 to advance to a battle for a place in the Grand Final, against Firestorm.
+This battle went to a judges' decision, in favour of Firestorm, officially dethroning Panic Attack of its status.